awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 When the index is corrupted and autovacuum is attempting to run against the table, you will contend with an already running autovacuum session\.
 When you issue a "[REINDEX](https://www.postgresql.org/docs/current/static/sql-reindex.html) " command, you will be taking out an exclusive lock on the table and write operations will be blocked as well as reads that use that specific index\.

-**To reindex a table when autovacuum is running against the table**
+**To reindex a table when autovacuum is running on the table**

 1. Open two sessions to the database containing the table you want to vacuum\.
 For the second session, use "screen" or another utility that maintains the session if your connection is dropped\.

 1. In session one, get the PID of the autovacuum session running on the table\.
-This action requires that you are running RDS Postgres 9\.3\.12 or later, 9\.4\.7 or later, or 9\.5\.2 or later to have full visibility into the running rdsadmin processes\.
+This action requires that you are running Amazon RDS PostgreSQL 9\.3\.12 or later, 9\.4\.7 or later, or 9\.5\.2 or later to have full visibility into the running rdsadmin processes\.

    Run the following query to get the PID of the autovacuum session: